Yoast/wordpress-seo/readme.txt

 	* Fix _Invalid argument supplied for foreach()_ notice for WPML as reported by [pbearne](https://github.com/pbearne) - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Yoast tracking cron job will now unschedule on disallowing of tracking, on deactivation and on uninstall, inspired by [Bluebird Blvd.](http://wordpress.org/support/topic/found-active-tracking-device-after-deleting-wp-seo-months-ago) - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Fix issue [#453](https://github.com/Yoast/wordpress-seo/issues/435): setting shop as homepage caused a notice and wrong title with WooCommerce.
+	* Fixed a bug [#449](https://github.com/Yoast/wordpress-seo/issues/449) where a canonical, when manually set for a category, tag or term, could get pagination added to it on paginated pages, when it shouldn't.
+	* Fixed a bug where manually set canonicals would end up in `rel="next"` and `rel="prev"` tags.
+	* Fixed a bug [#450](https://github.com/Yoast/wordpress-seo/issues/450) where noindexed pages would appear in the HTML sitemap.
+	* Fixed a bug where non-public taxonomies would appear in the HTML sitemap.

 * Enhancements
 	* XML Sitemap now loads before theme files are loaded to prevent issues.
 	* Fix padding on fix it buttons with 3.8 design, issue [#400](https://github.com/Yoast/wordpress-seo/issues/400).
+	* Hide SEO columns in responsive admin ( in 3.8 admin design ), issue [#445](https://github.com/Yoast/wordpress-seo/issues/445).

 * Misc
 	* Switch back to MailChimp for newsletter subscribe.